Strawberry Stadium: History

 The facility was constructed in 1937 as part of Franklin D. Roosevelt's WPA program under Project 1304.
 The steel and concrete structure was built to hold 8,500 spectators and included 36 dorm rooms to house 144 students.
 Additional facilities in the stadium include a social room, café, music rooms, a band room, and dressing rooms for several sports teams.
-"The stadium was completed in only 16 weeks, due in part to the eagerness of Governor Leche, who reputedly pulled workers from other government construction projects in the area to work on the stadium.
-Leche initially planned to name the stadium after himself, but it instead was decidedly named in honor of the local strawberry farmers.
-A plaque still remains on the north end of East Stadium in honor of governor Leche's contribution."
+Construction of the stadium took just 16 weeks, in part due Governor Richard Leche's strong backing of the project.
+At Leche's direction, workers were pulled from other construction projects in the area to work on the stadium, and crews worked day and night on the facility.
+With the governor in attendance, the stadium was christened on September 17, 1937, with a game against Louisiana State University.
+Reportedly, Leche initially planned to name the stadium after himself, but instead it was named "Strawberry Stadium" to honor local farmers.
+A plaque on the north end of East Stadium notes Gov. Leche's contribution to the university.

 Renovations

 A renovation completed prior to the 2008 football season added club seating, six luxury suites, each accommodating 15 fans, as well as 116 seats outside of the Victory Club.
 The renovation also increased the press box size.
 In addition, a new multilevel parking garage for 500 vehicles was constructed to the west of the stadium and connected to it.

 Before the 2012 season, new turf was installed after being used at the Mercedes-Benz Superdome.